 The answer: Manual Mode.

+Why shoot in manual mode?
 In Manual mode you are in complete control of how your camera captures light and produces a photo.
 But it sounds scary.
 With all the buttons, dials, and settings it can seem overwhelming.
 Well today I am going to show you that it is not!
 In fact every photo ever taken was made by just controlling 3 settings.
 Aperture, shutter speed, and ISO.
 Once you figure those out this rest is easy, I promise.
 But before we get started it may help to have your camera in front of you for reference.
+Now let me show you how to shoot in manual mode.
 Let’s get into it!

-I am going to get into the exact steps I use to pick my settings when showing up to every shoot but we need to talk about what Aperture, Shutter Speed, and ISO are first.
+I am going to get into the exact steps I use to pick my settings when showing up to every shoot but we need to talk about the settings that make up the exposure triangle.
+Aperture, Shutter Speed, and ISO.
 Aperture controls how much light enters the lens, shutter speed controls how long that light touches the sensor, and ISO controls how sensitive the cameras sensor is to the light that hits it.
 So knowing what each property does, we can get into figuring out how to use them!
-So these are my exact steps to get started in manual.
+Here are the steps of how to shoot in manual.

 1: Guestimate Your ISO